7 Best PayPal Alternatives for Nonprofits (By Category) [Updated 2023]

 Cybersource’s worldwide payment acceptance network allows you to accept donations in up to 50 currencies from supporters in more than 190 countries and territories.
 You can also accept money from digital wallets and alternative payment methods.

 Stripe is a well-known global payment processor that partners with many other software systems (including Donorbox!)
-It’s a reputable processor, and its donation forms can be embedded directly into your nonprofit’s website.
+It’s a reputable processor and you can embed its donation forms directly into your nonprofit’s website.

 However, Stripe lacks some of the features that make other systems ideal for nonprofit fundraising.
 For example, donors aren’t able to log in and manage recurring gifts.
 And, its customization options are more geared toward people with coding knowledge.

 While Stripe does offer a “recurring payment” option, it’s set up under their Billing tool, for businesses that are billing customers with subscriptions or monthly invoices.
-Its website also shows that its services are focused on traditional corporations selling products and services, rather than nonprofits working to raise funds and manage donor relationships.
+They focus their services on traditional corporations selling products and services, rather than nonprofits working to raise funds and manage donor relationships.

-Pricing: Stripe’s standard pricing is a 2.9% credit card processing fee plus 30 cents per successful card charge – but if you apply and qualify, it offers a reduced rate for nonprofits.
-Other fees apply for ACH bank transfers, debit payments, and alternative payment methods.
+Pricing: Stripe’s standard pricing is a 2.9% credit card processing fee plus 30 cents per successful card charge.
+For better understanding, quickly calculate the Stripe processing fees for specific donation amounts in this handy CheckYa Stripe Fee Calculator.
+However, if you apply and qualify, it offers a reduced rate for nonprofits.
+Know about their terms and conditions here.
+Other fees apply for ACH bank transfers, debit payments, and additional payment methods.

 iATS’ online donation forms are uncomplicated and easy to set up.
-However, iATS notes that these forms are intended to be a “basic and affordable” option.
-As a result, you won’t be able to create a donation form with a ton of customization and special functionality without coding knowledge or a third-party partner.
+That is because they have built their forms to be a “basic and affordable” option.
+But this also means that you won’t be able to create a donation form with a ton of customization and special functionality without coding knowledge or a third-party partner.